 Proposal and Dissertation

-After a student has successfully completed the qualifying paper and has demonstrated readiness to pursue independent research, s/he is responsible for organizing a Dissertation Committee, developing a dissertation proposal, and completing the dissertation.
+After a student has successfully passed the qualifying paper examination and has demonstrated readiness to pursue independent research, s/he is responsible for organizing a Dissertation Committee, developing a dissertation proposal, and completing the dissertation.

-The proposal must provide a comprehensive overview of the proposed dissertation.
+The dissertation proposal must provide a comprehensive overview of the proposed dissertation research study.
 The focus of the dissertation must fall within the area of social welfare.
 Dissertation research is organized around one or more testable hypotheses or may be exploratory in nature.
 The proposed dissertation must also be feasible in terms of the candidate's qualifications to complete the study, the data available, the resources required for the study, and a reasonable timeline for completion.

-The Dissertation Chairperson is the student's major advisor in formulating the Dissertation proposal, conducting ongoing research, and preparing the final dissertation.
-The proposal must be successfully defended prior to registration for the Dissertation course.
+The Dissertation Chairperson is the student's major advisor in formulating the dissertation proposal, conducting ongoing research, and preparing the final dissertation.
+The proposal must be successfully defended prior to registration for the Dissertation credit course.

 The Ph.D.
-Program Director serves as the Faculty Advisor for students until a Dissertation Chairperson is chosen.
+Program Academic Advisor and Director provide academic and faculty advisment, respectively, for students until a Dissertation Chairperson is chosen.
 Students are urged to consult with a wide range of faculty members on matters related to substantive areas of their course of study.